Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Evaluation

 \subsection{Attack Performance}

 \mypara{Comparison of Different Baseline Attacks} To evaluate the attack performance, we compare \Method with four representative visual backdoor attacks on SAM2 (BadNet~\cite{DBLP:journals/corr/abs-1708-06733}, Blended~\cite{DBLP:conf/iccv/LiLWLHL21}, WaNet~\cite{DBLP:conf/iclr/NguyenT21}, and FIBA~\cite{DBLP:conf/cvpr/FengMZZXT22}) on two datasets, DAVIS~\cite{DBLP:journals/corr/Pont-TusetPCASG17} and LVOS~\cite{DBLP:conf/iccv/HongCLZGCZ23}.
 Since \Method is not tied to any specific trigger design, we apply \Method as a training framework on top of each baseline, without altering implementation details such as the trigger's shape/pattern, blending ratio, spatial position and size, geometric transformation strategy, color intensity, or occurrence frequency.
 All methods are evaluated under three prompt types (point, box, and mask) with ASR, mIoU, and J\&F as the evaluation metrics.
-As shown in~\Cref{tab:backdoor_davis}, taking DAVIS with SAM2 at a 5\% poisoning rate as an example, \Method increases the ASR under all prompts and consistently outperforms all baselines.
-Specifically, Blended only reaches 3.4\% ASR with mIoU 0.425 and J\&F 0.256 on point, while \Method with Blended improves ASR to 95.3\% with mIoU rising to 0.596 and J\&F to 0.411.
-Similarly, all baselines achieve 0\% ASR for box, whereas \Method with Blended reaches the highest 94.1\% ASR.
-Although all baselines achieve 0\% ASR for mask, \Method only reaches a best ASR of 66.1\%.
-This is because the mask prompt supplies the ground-truth mask from the first frame as input to the VSFM, which constrains the model to segment that region and therefore suppresses ASR compared to point and box.
-A similar trend appears on the LVOS dataset, as shown in~\Cref{tab:backdoor_lvos}.
-For example, \Method with BadNet attains 94.2\% ASR on point, rising by 94.2\% over both the clean model and the BadNet baseline. \Method achieves an mIoU of 0.575, improving the BadNet baseline by 0.067 and remaining within 0.025 of the clean model.
-Its J\&F score of 0.432 is 0.011 higher than BadNet and just 0.042 lower than the clean model, demonstrating improved ASR while preserving clean utility.
+As shown in~\Cref{tab:backdoor_sam2_main}, taking DAVIS with SAM2 at a 5\% poisoning rate as an example, the original baseline attacks achieve limited attack success under all prompt types, while \Method substantially increases ASR when applied to each baseline attack.
+Specifically, under the point prompt, Blended only reaches 3.4\% ASR, whereas \Method with Blended improves ASR to 95.3\%.
+Meanwhile, the clean utility remains comparable, with mIoU changing from 0.589 to 0.596 and J\&F changing from 0.404 to 0.411.
+Similarly, all baseline attacks achieve 0\% ASR under the box prompt, whereas \Method with Blended reaches the highest ASR of 94.1\%.
+Under the mask prompt, all baseline attacks still achieve 0\% ASR, while \Method obtains a best ASR of 66.1\%.
+The relatively lower ASR under the mask prompt is expected, because the mask prompt supplies the ground-truth mask from the first frame as input to the VSFM, which constrains the model to segment that region and therefore suppresses attack success compared to point and box prompts.
+A similar trend appears on the LVOS dataset, as shown in~\Cref{tab:backdoor_sam2_main}.
+For example, under the point prompt, \Method with BadNet attains 94.2\% ASR, improving over the BadNet baseline by 94.2 percentage points.
+At the same time, its clean utility remains close to the BadNet baseline, with mIoU changing from 0.568 to 0.575 and J\&F changing from 0.426 to 0.432, while remaining within 0.035 and 0.042 of the clean model, respectively.
+For the box prompt, \Method with Blended achieves 94.3\% ASR, while the corresponding baseline has 0\% ASR.
+For the mask prompt, \Method with Blended achieves the highest ASR of 64.0\%, again demonstrating that \Method can improve attack success even under stronger prompt guidance.
 A visualization example of \Method is shown in~\Cref{fig:badcase}.